great-expectations/great_expectations/docs/docusaurus/docs/components/setup/data_context/_filesystem_data_context_verify_initialization_from_cli.md

 import TechnicalTag from '@site/docs/term_tags/_tag.mdx';

-Once Great Expectations finishes executing your `great_expectations init` command, verifying that your Data Context was created is as simple as checking the contents of the folder that you ran the `init` command from.
+You can verify that your Filesystem Data Context was initialized correctly by checking the contents of the folder it was initialized in.
+This is what the directory structure should like:

-After running the `init` command, your `great_expectations` directory will contain all of the important components of a local Great Expectations deployment.
-This is what the directory structure looks like:

 - `great_expectations.yml` contains the main configuration of your deployment.
 - The `expectations` directory stores all your <TechnicalTag relative="../../" tag="expectation" text="Expectations" /> as JSON files.
 If you want to store them somewhere else, you can change that later.